metalcycling/openstructure/modules/doc/actions.rst

    * Remove OXT atoms
    * Remove unknown atoms, i.e. atoms that are not expected according to the PDB compound dictionary
+   * Select for peptide/nucleotide residues

   The cleaned structures are optionally dumped using -d/--dump-structures

   Output is written in JSON format (default: out.json).
-In case of no additional options, this is a dictionary with five keys:
+In case of no additional options, this is a dictionary with 8 keys:

+   * "reference_chains": Chain names of reference
+   * "model_chains": Chain names of model
+   * "chem_groups": Groups of polypeptides/polynucleotides from reference that
+     are considered chemically equivalent.
+You can derive stoichiometry from this.
+     Contains only chains that are considered in chain mapping, i.e. pass a size threshold (defaults: 10 for peptides, 4 for nucleotides).
+   * "chem_mapping": List of same length as "chem_groups".
+Assigns model chains to the respective chem group.
+Again, only contains chains that are considered in chain mapping.
    * "chain_mapping": A dictionary with reference chain names as keys and the mapped model chain names as values.
+Missing chains are either not mapped (but present in "chem_groups", "chem_mapping") or were not considered in chain mapping (short peptides etc.)
    * "aln": Pairwise sequence alignment for each pair of mapped chains in fasta format.
-   * "chem_groups": Groups of polypeptides/polynucleotides that are considered
-     chemically equivalent.
-You can derive stoichiometry from this.
    * "inconsistent_residues": List of strings that represent name mismatches of aligned residues in form
      <trg_cname>.<trg_rname><trg_rnum>-<mdl_cname>.<mdl_rname><mdl_rnum>.